“Just Google it.” Today, the first stage in any purchase is a Google search.

 Here’s an example of a strong headline from a FireEye landing page:

-Websites require a navigation menu because they are more of a browsing experience, not designed for conversion.
+Websites require a navigation menu because they want to keep you on the site, exploring your pages.
 For lead generation pages, menu options give visitors an easy chance to leave the page without converting.

 Here is a good example from Netsuite: